-1. If the petition is made by a representative of the owner other than an attorney licensed to practice law in California, written authorization from the owner to so act must be filed with the petition.
-If the petitioner is a partnership, the petition must be accompanied by either a certificate executed by the partners authorizing the representative to act on behalf of the partnership or a copy of the partnership agreement.
-If the petitioner is a corporation, the petition must be accompanied by either a resolution of the board of directors authorizing the representative to act on behalf of the corporation or a copy of corporate regulations, by-laws or similar documentation which establishes that the representative is a duly authorized official
+- 1. If the petition is made by a representative of the owner other than an attorney licensed to practice law in this state, written authorization from the owner to so act must be filed with the petition.
+If the petitioner is a corporation or a partnership, the petition must be accompanied by a resolution of the board of directors, or a certificate executed by the partners, respectively, authorizing the representative to act on behalf of the corporation or partnership.

-- of the corporation.
 Reference to owner herein shall include owner's representative and each shall be referred to as petitioner. - 2.
-The petition shall be in writing signed by the petitioner with a declaration under penalty of perjury that the statements made in the application are true. - 3.
+The petition shall be in writing, signed by the petitioner with a declaration under penalty of perjury that the statements made in the application are true. - 3.
 The SCRTD shall provide, free of charge, forms on which petitions are to be made.
 The completed petition shall include: - a.
 The name and address of the petitioner; - b.
 The name and address of the petitioner's representative, if any; - c.
-A legal description of the property (map book, page and parcel number) accompanied by a map depicting its location in relation to the benefit assessment district: - d.
-A statement of whether the petitioner seeks to: (1) exclude the property from the benefit assessment district on the ground that the property is not benefited, (2) reduce the assessment on the ground that the assessment exceeds the benefit of the property or (3) change the assessment on the basis of changes in the parcel area or floor area of the property.
-Within these broad categories, grounds for appeal shall be listed on the petition form.
-The petitioner shall indicate those which are relevant to the particular property; - e.
-A statement of facts in support of the petition.
-A petition which does not contain the foregoing items is invalid and shall not be acted upon by the SCRTD Board.
-Notice that a petition is invalid shall be given by the SCRTD to the petitioner.
-A single petition submitted for multiple parcels is valid only for the first parcel listed on the petition, and invalid for the remaining parcels.
-SCRTD will give notice to the petitioner that additional petitions must be submitted for the remaining parcels. - 4.
-Upon receipt of the petition, the District Secretary shall record the receipt upon a docket kept to record the receipt of petitions received pursuant to Sections 33001.5(e) or 33002.9 of the Public Utilities Code.
-The petition will be forwarded to the SCRTD Benefit Assessment Office for review.
-Staff will schedule a staff conference with the petitioner as required.
-Petitions will be processed in the order in which they are received by the District Secretary, except as otherwise provided for in this document.
+A legal description of the property (map book, page and parcel number or a copy of the deed) accompanied by a map depicting its location in relation to the benefit assessment district; - d.
+A statement of whether the petitioner seeks to exclude the property from the benefit assessment district on the ground that the property is not benefited, or that the petitioner seeks to reduce the assessment on the ground that the assessment exceeds the benefit of the property; - e.
+A statement of facts in support of the petition. - f.
+All petitioners are entitled to a no-fee pre-petition conference (see Section 4.2).
+Therefore, an application fee need not be submitted with the petition.